-Our political science alumni include attorneys in the Dallas-Fort Worth region; two former assistant attorney generals of Texas; federal and state judges; and state, county and local legislators.
-Others fill management positions in private businesses or own companies using the analytical and problem-solving skills they learned in our program.
+Our political science alumni include attorneys in the Dallas-Fort Worth region, two former assistant attorney generals of Texas, federal and state judges, and state, county and local legislators.
+Others fill management positions in private businesses or own companies, using the analytical and problem-solving skills they learned in our program.

 The Department of Political Science combines cutting-edge research with award-winning teaching to ensure your academic and career goals are met.
 Our courses provide a deep understanding of relevant issues in local, national and international governments.

 We award several scholarships to help you pursue your degree.
 Scholarship information is available at our website.

 The department provides several opportunities to supplement your learning with real-world experience.
 You may:

 The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
-The Career Center can provide advice about internships, future employment opportunities and getting handson experience in your major.
+The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.

-We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement Program or the equivalent in high school.
+We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.

-In your junior year, take the SAT or the ACT and have your scores sent to UNT.
+In your junior year, take the SAT or ACT and have your scores sent to UNT.

 In your senior year, apply for admission at Apply Texas by March 1 and request that your high school transcript be sent to the UNT admissions office.

-Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.
+Advanced Placement and International Baccalaureate courses can count toward college credit at UNT. .

-If you're attending a Texas community college, you should consult our Transfer Articulation web page, the UNT Undergraduate Catalog and an academic counselor/advisor to review your degree plan.
-Proper planning will help you receive the maximum amount of transfer credits.
+If you're attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
+Proper planning will allow you to receive the maximum amount of transfer credits.

 Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
-More than 3,500 students transfer to UNT each year.
-The center is in the University Union, Room 320.
+Each year, 3,800 students transfer to UNT.